worsco/ocp4-fluentd-kinesis-streams/README.md

 ## Build with container with buildah

-Export your registry.redhat.io user + pass to environmental variables
+Export your registry.redhat.io user + password to environmental variables.

 ```
 export RH_REG_USER=YourUsername